mobiledeliverydays/mobiledeliverydays-website/index.md

 ## How do I sign up?
 {: class="center" }
 Registration is open and attendance is free.
 Space is very limited, so mark your calendars.
-[Lean more](/register)!
+[Learn more](/register)!

 ## Can I speak?
 {: class="center" }